petereijgermans11/hackjam-reason-react/README.md

 Display all books by mapping on each book and calling the `book` function, which displays a single book.
 The `book` function misses some text!
 To display a list of books,
-you need to transform your list to an array [Array docs](https://reasonml.github.io/api/Array.html) and then translate that array in a ReasonReact component [ReasonReact render docs](https://reasonml.github.io/reason-react/docs/en/render.html)
+you need to transform your list to an array ([docs](https://reasonml.github.io/api/Array.html)) and then translate that array in a ReasonReact component ([render docs](https://reasonml.github.io/reason-react/docs/en/render.html))

 You should also fix the `href` in the `book` function.
 If you click on a book in the browser, you won't be redirected to the book detail because you're still missing the implementation in app.re.
 Let's do that in the next step.